Redwoods are SO TALL!

 They are so tall that while they drop foliar debris on the Ford and Chevrolet parked below, they also drop foliar debris on Mercury and Saturn in their respective orbits.

-They are so tall that while other trees collect kites and Frisbees, they collect airplanes.
+They are so tall that while other trees collect kites and Frisbees, they collect airplanes and satellites.

 They are so tall that only a few of their seed survive.
 Most burn up in the atmosphere on their way down.